Daweet/Daweet.github.io/_posts/2020-05-13-Python-Kinematics-Motion-Diagram-Tutorial.md

     28.21872874148676

-Looking at the times we can chose to ignore the negative time since we take $t = 0$ as our initial time, based on this information we conclude they meet around $t=28$ seconds.
+Looking at the times we can chose to ignore the negative time since we take t = 0 as our initial time, based on this information we conclude they meet around t=28 seconds.

 Now let me use motion diagram to see if we can arrive at a similar solution.
 All we need to do here is just plot the distance versus time graph, for both cars, and see if they interesect; and if they do at what time?